 Can you tell what pages they visited and what made them leave?

 You need to design your website to convert traffic into leads at the top of the sales funnel.
 Your contact page isn't the place to do that, it's your home page, your services page, your about page, and your blog.
+These are the pages that typically have the most visibility on your website and provide the greatest opportunity to convert traffic into leads.

 The missing link here is that traffic means nothing without conversions.
 You want to harvest people’s contact information who are interested in your services but not yet ready to pick up the phone is the foundation of inbound marketing.
+Take a genuine and helpful approach, not a hard sales approach.
+If you focus on genuinely educating the user and providing information that benefits them, you will attrack more traffic than you would with trying to convince them to buy right away.

 There is a lot to look at on a web page, your goal should be to drive their eyes to your offers so they get more clicks.
 For example, check out this infographic pictured below, you’ll notice placement suggestions for 4 different CTA above the fold (in light blue).
 Get something similar going on your website right away, you won’t be disappointed when dozens of new contacts come to you every week.